E-3

 Employees are responsible for paying all of the permanent residence fees listed below.

-Each applicable fee must be stapled to its accompanying form and be paid by separate checks/money orders from a financial institution in the U.S. All fees should be payable in U.S. dollars to the “U.S. Department of Homeland Security.”
+Each applicable fee must be paid by separate checks from a financial institution in the U.S. and be made payable in U.S. dollars to the “U.S. Department of Homeland Security.

 *Premium processing service is available only for Form I-140.
 It will not speed up the processing of a labor certification application or Form I-485, Form I-765, or Form I-131 application, nor will it expedite an individual’s priority date.